 “Trafficking victims have a wide range of civil legal needs, depending on their personal circumstances and the trafficking situation they have endured.
 Some will need only limited legal services for a short period of time, while others will have multiple legal issues that may last for many years.”
 U.S. Department of Justice

 The 3rd step of the intake process is the initiation of referrals.
 If referral eligibility is established based on assessment findings, we initiate a referral process designed to connect the survivor with the most appropriate form of assistance.
+Please note that referral eligibility is determined by The Joseph Project in its sole discretion, and such determinations are made on a case-by-case basis.

 Legal First Responders Network